-Plans now received include 2 trees to the rear which are to be contained in planters, there is also landscaping to the level 11 roof terrace.
+Plans now received include 2 trees to the rear which are to be contained in planters, there is also landscaping to the level 11 roof terrace, to include beds for the growing of food.

-The applicant has also stated that they will accept a condition for off site tree planting.
+It is recognised that delivering new tree planting is important and the applicant has also stated that they will accept a condition which requires this to be explored and for off site tree planting to be provided.
 A condition recommending that off site street trees are provided is attached.